ErniW/AVR-bare-metal-examples/01_bare_metal_blink_in_arduino_IDE/README.md

 ### Reading the documentation:
 - Understanding how to read things is more important than remembering.
 It’s a basic overview so I will cover only necessary things.
+- Usually you have to do three things:
+*1. Enable something in configuration registers.*
+*2. Configure that thing.*
+*3. Read/Write registers of desired function.*
 - Each register has its name and address in which bits are stored.
 To simplify coding their names can be used directly in code.
-- The first, lowest bit, is the rightmost. *(little endian architecture)*
+- The first, lowest significant bit, is the rightmost. *(little endian architecture)*

 ### What we need to blink the LED:
 1. **The Arduino UNO pin 13 corresponds to pin PB5 of ATMega328p.** It’s not in documentation but the pinout can be easily found.